Our obligations to you

 - accurate and up to date

-- not kept any longer than is necessary and destroyed in accordance with the adult care retention policy
+- not kept any longer than is necessary and destroyed in accordance with the record retention schedules

 - stored and disposed of securely

 We sometimes need to share your information with partner organisations to safeguard you if you are believed to be vulnerable and to ensure you can receive the provision of care and support you need.
 We promise:

 - we will share data securely